 Martha Street Studio is an artist-run, not-for-profit registered charitable organization with various ways for you to contribute.

-Any amount helps Martha Street Studio with vision, mission and mandate in order to support artists working in the print arts and foster creativity through educational programming.
+Any amount helps Martha Street Studio with its vision, mission and mandate to support artists working in the print arts and foster creativity through educational programming.
 General donations will go to ongoing operating and programming costs and can be made by clicking on the link below through Canada Helps.

 The Brick by Brick Fundraising Campaign